willschwarzer/Chess/readme.md

 ## Chess
 [GITHUB LINK](https://github.com/willschwarzer/Chess/)
 Chess with AI in Python.
 By Will Schwarzer and Blake Johnson.
 Originally intended for comparing alpha-beta search with MCTS, but has human support for just playing chess.
+Includes the extremely fun "horde" variant.

 ### Dependencies
 PyGame and SciPy